The Perfect Sacrifice

 The person sharing the Romans road is then to state that the result of salvation is peace with God and safety in Jesus Christ.
 But think of this, is there really safety and forgiveness in Jesus Christ if a lost person 1) didn’t really know the content of the gospel and 2) really didn’t understand how to receive it by faith alone in Christ alone?

-Typically what happens is that the person witnessing shares some semblance of this with a person and then, if the unsaved person is willing, prompts the person to pray and ask Jesus to save them or pray and confess sins or pray and submit to Christ as Lord asking Him to save and help them live right.
+Typically, what happens is that the person witnessing shares some semblance of this with a person and then, if the unsaved person is willing, prompts the person to pray and ask Jesus to save them or pray and confess sins or pray and submit to Christ as Lord asking Him to save and help them live right.
 It may even be something of all of the above.
 I have seen all of that type of thing taught in churches throughout the years.
 It is all over the internet as well as far as “how” to receive Christ as Savior.

 Romans 5:1